Rhodri Morgan: Retirement

-In July 2005, Morgan announced his intention to lead the Welsh Labour party into the 2007 general election, but retire as leader and First Minister sometime in 2009, when he would be 70.
+In July 2005, Morgan announced his intention to lead the Welsh Labour party into the 2007 general election, but retire as leader of Welsh Labour and First Minister sometime in 2009, when he would be 70.
 On his 70th birthday (29 September) he set the exact date as immediately following the Assembly's budget session on 8 December 2009.
 Counsel General Carwyn Jones, Health Minister Edwina Hart and Merthyr Tydfil and Rhymney AM Huw Lewis entered a leadership contest to elect a new Labour leader in Wales.
 On 1 December 2009 the winner was declared as Carwyn Jones, who assumed office as First Minister on 10 December 2009.
-Morgan remained a backbench AM until April 2011, when the third Assembly was dissolved prior to the general election on 5 May 2011.
+Morgan remained a backbench AM until April 2011, when the third Assembly was dissolved before the general election on 5 May 2011.

 Personal life

-In 1967, he married Julie Morgan (née Edwards), who was later the Labour MP for Cardiff North between 1997 and 2010.
-The couple lived in Michaelston-le-Pit (a village situated outside their constituencies), and were patrons of the British Humanist Association.
-They had a son and two daughters.
+Morgan married Julie Morgan (née Edwards) in 1967.
+Julie would later have her own political career as an AM and MP, joining Morgan in the House of Commons in 1997.
+The couple had two daughters, Mari and Siani, and an adopted son, Stuart.
+Mari was born in 1968 and became a scientist while Siani was born in 1969 and became a charity worker.
+Stuart, born in 1969 or 1970, was troubled and had multiple convictions.
+Morgan also had eight grandchildren and a Labrador named William Tell.
+His elder brother Prys Morgan was a history professor at Swansea University and his second cousin Garel Rhys was an academic.

+Following marriage, Morgan settled at Dinas Powys.
+From 1986, he then lived with his wife and children at Lower House, a former farmhouse in the countryside of Michaelston-le-Pit.
+The home was known for being untidy and disorganised, with friends reportedly describing it as a "tip".
+The couple also had a caravan in Mwnt, on the coast of Ceredigion, where the family holidayed each summer for at least 40 years.
+Morgan was a long-time friend of Neil Kinnock, leader of the Labour Party from 1983 to 1992.
+In their younger years, they were part of a rock band together.
+They shared a flat in Cardiff from 1963 to 1965.
+Morgan was also a long-time friend of the former AM Sue Essex.

-In July 2007, Morgan was admitted to hospital where he underwent heart surgery.
+In July 2007, Morgan had an unstable angina which caused a partial blockage in two of his arteries and a heart attack.
+He was admitted to hospital where he underwent cardiac surgery and had two stent implants to unblock his arteries.
 Even though he left hospital within the week, doctors said he would not be fully recovered for a few weeks.